Spiritual Trap: How a Spiritual Path Can Ensnare Us

 The answer is so simple it’s hard to accept.
 YOU are what you are looking for.
 See what this says?
 YOU are what you are looking for.
 Big YOU, little you.
 Little you the self is looking for a big YOU.
 Big you is what you are, not who you are.

 Finding YOU, realizing YOU is the orientation of getting.
-BUT, little you cannot find YOU or realize YOU – not possible because…
+However, it is not possible to find you or realize you – not because…

 You’ve never been out of the moment

 But where’s that happening?
 In the NOW, in the MOMENT.
-Self wants to leave the NOW to find the NOW.
+The self wants to leave the present to find the present.
 It’s the same thing – you want to find YOU.
 But, YOU are a concept to you – an objectified idea.

-The craziness is that YOU is what is aware of what is happening right now – how you uses the past to bring orientation and action into the moment to get to a future moment that will magically become THE MOMENT.
+The craziness is that YOU are what is aware of what is happening right now – how you use the past to bring orientation and action into the moment to get to a future moment that will magically become THE MOMENT.

 The Dual Nature of Meaning on the Spiritual Path